paulkernfeld/glx/README.md

 - Keeping up with the performance tricks
 - I needed many layers of mapping, filtering and flat mapping

+Yeah, it probably wasn't a good idea.
+Although I had trouble using the `osmpbf-reader` crate, I'd like to try the `osmpbf` crate.

 ## Optimizing ingestion

 Because the file is split into blocks, I was able to decode each block individually, resulting in a huge speedup.